Brightify/Fetcher/README.md

 }
 ```

-`Response` represents result of `Request` (server response to it).
+`Response` represents result of `Request` (server's response to it).
 You get an instance of `Response` in every callback of `fetcher.request`.
 Declaration:

 `T` is the same type as `OUT` in `Endpoint`. `FetcherResult<T>` is type alias to `Result<T, FetcherError>`.

-Also there are some extensions:
+There are also some extensions:

 ```Swift
 extension Response {